Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Problem Formulation

 \subsubsection{Dynamics of $\hat{T}(t)$}

-Taking under advisement seminal work in \cite{Chassin2011-1} and \cite{Callaway2012}, we use standard energy transfer relations to simulate the dynamics of the frequency histogram of idle appliance cooling zone temperatures, which appear to conform to a three parameter functional representation $p(T(t))=f(\hat{T}(t),T_{\min},T_{\max})$.
-We simulate a standard ISO RSR signal trajectory that aspiring RSR market participants must demonstrate that they have the ability to track.
+Based on related work in HVAC system modelling \cite{Chassin2011-1} and \cite{Callaway2012}, we use standard energy transfer relations to simulate the dynamics of the frequency histogram of idle appliance cooling zone temperatures, which appear to conform to a three parameter functional representation $p_{t}(T)=f(\hat{T}(t),T_{\min},T_{\max})$.
+We simulate two RSR signals from the ISO for the observation of the time varying probability distribution of consumers' temperature.
+The first is a standard ISO RSR signal trajectory that aspiring RSR market participants must respond to in order to demonstrate that they have the ability to track.
 This is referred to in the PJM manual as the standard T-50 qualifying test \cite{PJMManual2012}.
-We record the temperature levels prevailing across the $N$ cooling zones when a control trajectory is applied that results in near-perfect tracking of the ISO RSR requests implied by the aforementioned standard T-50 RSR signal.
-Simulation results indicate that the time evolution of the probability distribution of cooling zone temperatures conforms to a dynamically changing trapezoid characterized fully by $\hat{T}(t)$.
-Fig. \ref{simulation_of_elbow} shows the time evolution of the trapezoids representing the idle appliance cooling zone temperature histograms.
-Note that the trapezoids are completely specified by (i) two static quantities, $T_{\min}$ and $T_{\max}$, forming the base of the trapezoid, and (ii) the time varying quantity $\hat{T}(t)$ that determines its height and its top horizontal side.
-Moreover, regression of $\hat{T}(t)$ on $y(t)$ provides the linear relationship
+The second is a real time signal downloaded from PJM \cite{PJMSignal2012}.
+We record the temperature levels prevailing across the $N$ cooling zones when a control trajectory is applied that results in near-perfect tracking of the ISO RSR requests implied by the aforementioned two signals. {Assuming standard heat transfer relationships, extensive simulation reported below indicates that the time evolution of the probability distribution of cooling zone temperatures conforms to a dynamically changing trapezoid characterized fully by $\hat{T}(t)$, see Fig.~\ref{pdf_orig}. $p_t(T)$ is the probability density function (pdf) of $T$ at time $t$, $T\in[T_{\min},T_{\max}]$. $T_{\min}$ and $T_{\max}$ are the threshold values of room temperature that determine the appliance cooling zone occupant's comfort zone. $\epsilon^{h}$ is of small value and approximated to be zero.} Trapezoid has base $(T_{\min},0)$ to $(T_{\max},0)$ and top side $(T_{\min},h)$ to $(\hat{T},h)$ where $h=2/(T_{\max}+\hat{T}-2T_{\min})$.
+Note that $\hat{T}$ and hence $h$ are time varying quantities.
+We will using $p(T)$ to denote the pdf by dropping the time index in derivation and proof if time is not considered.